KushagraGoel-arad/Multimodal-Emotion-Recognition/project/README.md

 | **Text-Only** | **~81.0%** |
 | **Multimodal (Fusion)** | **~99.1%** |

+Text is confusing, Speech is clear, but Fusion is perfect.
 *Note: The Fusion model achieves the highest accuracy by leveraging audio cues to disambiguate neutral text.*